Skip to navigation

-MMR VACCINE INJURY
+MMR VACCINE INJURY ATTORNEY

 MMR vaccines are meant to protect us from Measles, Mumps, and Rubella.
-However, like all vaccinations, there is a small chance of complications and side effects.
-It is crucial to get in touch with a doctor and a vaccine injury attorney if you or a loved one had an adverse reaction to an MMR vaccine.
-If you experienced an injury such as Encephalitis, Guillain-Barre Syndrome, or SIRVA after receiving an MMR vaccine, you may be eligible for compensation through the National Vaccine Injury Compensation Program.
-At DuPont and Blumenstiel, our vaccine injury attorneys in Dublin, Ohio work tirelessly to pursue justice on behalf of our clients.
+However, like all vaccinations, there is a chance of complications and side effects.
+It is crucial to get in touch with a doctor and a vaccine injury attorney if you or a loved one had an adverse reaction to a measles vaccine.
+You may be eligible for compensation through the National Vaccine Injury Compensation Program.

 FREE CASE EVALUATION